wzslr321/flutter_guide/README.md

 <br/>

+Built-in functions introduced above are not reusable in another widgets, but there are <a href ="https://pub.dev/packages/flutter_hooks"> Flutter Hooks </a>, which are very similar to <i> React Hooks </i> and declared once, can be used in another widgets. <br/>
+<a href = "https://www.youtube.com/watch?v=A1DUBgIsCv8"> Here </a> is great video explaining how insanely useful <b> Flutter Hooks </b> are and how to use it. <br/>

+#

 To manually call SetState() we can use introduced before - <b> setSate() {} </b>. <br/>
 In order to make code cleaner, it is good to define our function as <b> void </b>
 <br/>